FlapJack0805/FlapJack0805.github.io/_projects/pyranometer_board.md

 ---
 layout: page
 title: Pyranometer Board
-description: a project with a background image and giscus comments
+description:
 img: assets/img/Final Pyranometer board PCB.png
 importance: 2
 category: Hardware
 giscus_comments: false
 ---

 The Pyranometer Board was a project that forced me to combine the things I've learned from both hardware and software engineering.
 I was required to design a PCB that could interace a pyranometer with a Laptop.
 I also made a program that published all of the data the board was recieving to a another program that would then organize the information for the Solar Car's race crew to use in the middle of the race.

 <div class="row">